zoubingwu/hooray/README.md

 # Hooray

-Write you own GitHub webhooks with Deno Deploy.
+Write you own GitHub webhooks with [Deno Deploy](https://deno.com/deploy).
+Deno Deploy is where you can distrubute your JavaScript/TypeScript code to the edge with one line of command.

 ## Quickstart

-Write your own webhook logic with full typings support in TypeScript.
-You can notify other parties like Discord, Slack, etc.
+Setup your Deno Deploy account and create a new project then write your webhook logic in TypeScript with full typing support.

 ```ts
 // main.ts